xuri/excelize-doc/en/contribution.md

 ## Document Translation

 The documentation is built on [GitBook](https://www.gitbook.com) in the format of Markdown and is welcome to participate in the translation.
+Documentation repository: [gitlab.com/xuri/excelize-doc](https://gitlab.com/xuri/excelize-doc)

 ## Create Issue {#Issue}